JustAnOpossum/Better-Discord-Screen-Share/README.md

 I have provided the plugin and the server to run it.

-DISCLAMER: This is untested on OSX or Linux so I don't know if the paths would work if it was run on those.
+DISCLAMER: This is untested on OSX so I do not know if it would work.

 ![Example:](https://s16.postimg.org/jp7ptckj9/Picture.png)